 Masculinity and patriarchy are closely connected, but they are not the same.
 There is such a thing as conscious masculinity.
 There are ways for men to be masculine and true to our nature in ways that actually serve society.

 I am asking men to help me develop a course on conscious masculinity.
 I’m currently calling it “the better men project.”
-What is it that we have to learn in order to make this a culture that is safe for women The group targets cis-gender, heterosexual men in committed relationships - simply because that’s what I am, it is what I know, and so it is the best place for me to start.
+What is it that we have to learn in order to make this a culture that is safe for women?
+The group targets cis-gender, heterosexual men - simply because that’s what I am, it is what I know, and so it is the best place for me to start.

 If this speaks to you, please sign up below.

 There is something about the word freedom that appeals to the warrior archetype that lives within us.
 Many men can be moved to deep emotion by scenes from movies like Bravehart, or a serious contemplation of the slave rebellion that led to Haiti’s independence.

 There is something that appeals to us.
 Something that moves us.
 This is the same something that can be used to manipulate boys into signing up for wars of Empire.
 But it is also something that can be made conscious.
 It is an energy that can move us as we aim for a truer freedom.

 Our call is to become righteous.
 It is not to become self-righteous.

 I want to invite us to focus on feminine pain.
 On the pain that women have to bear in this patriarchal society.
 It is easy for us to intellectualize.
 To “understand” it by abstracting it.
 This is one of our tendencies.
 We can talk about something without embodying it.